Aliases for RHO Gene

 GeneCards Summary for RHO Gene

 RHO (Rhodopsin) is a Protein Coding gene.
-Diseases associated with RHO include night blindness, congenital stationary, autosomal dominant 1 and retinitis pigmentosa 4, autosomal dominant or recessive.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with RHO include retinitis pigmentosa 4, autosomal dominant or recessive and night blindness, congenital stationary, autosomal dominant 1.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
 An important paralog of this gene is OPN1SW.

 UniProtKB/Swiss-Prot for RHO Gene